miladtorabi65/Responsible-Data-Analytics/README.md

-# Responsible-Data-Analytics
-**Responsible Data Analytics: Urban Renewable Energy Forecasting in the Baltic Capitals**
+# **Responsible Data Analytics: Urban Renewable Energy Forecasting in the Baltic Capitals**

 Welcome to the project repository for our Responsible Data Analytics final project!
 This work presents a comprehensive, four-phase analytics pipeline designed to assess urban sustainability and renewable energy potential across three Baltic capital cities: Vilnius, Riga, and Tallinn.